MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Bot Analytics
 In the [Bot Analytics](https://developers.liveperson.com/bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

-### Deploying survey bots

-Some brands are existing Bot Studio users who manage surveys in Bot Studio.
-Others are just getting started with surveys and starting out in Conversation Builder.
-Deployment works differently depending on which group you fall into:

-* If you're getting started with surveys in Conversation Builder, you don't manually deploy a survey bot.
-When LivePerson enables this feature for your brand, this deploys the underlying agent connector that's shared by all survey bots.
-Therefore, **as soon as you create a survey bot and assign it a skill, the bot is active and can receive conversations.** Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

-* If you're an existing Bot Studio user who plans to move from Bot Studio to Conversation Builder for survey bot management, see *Migrating from Bot Studio to Conversation Builder* farther below on this page.
-This discusses the recommended workflow.
-When you make the switch, the underlying agent connector that's shared by all survey bots is deployed.

 ### Monitoring survey bots